跳到主要内容

 info Hint @ConnectedSocket() decorator is imported from @nestjs/websockets package.

 However, in this case, you won't be able to leverage interceptors.
-If you don't want to respond to the user, you can simple skip the return statement (or explicitly return "falsy" value, e.g. undefined).
+If you don't want to respond to the user, you can simply skip the return statement (or explicitly return a "falsy" value, e.g. undefined).

 Now when a client emits the message as follows: